-MPRB requests \$1,300,000 to continue shoreline habitat enhancements at Lake Nokomis in Minneapolis.
-This project would add 8,500 linear feet of shoreline habitat to the roughly 4,500 linear feet implemented in 2020 with previous LSOHC funding.
-Completion of Phase Two would ensure naturalization of the entirety of this urban lakeshore.
+MPRB requests \$950,000 to continue shoreline habitat enhancements at Lake Nokomis in Minneapolis.
+This project constitutes the final 4,500 linear feet of this lake's shoreline enhancement.
+Two phases totaling 8,500 linear feet were previously funded by LSOHC.
+Completion of Phase Three would ensure naturalization of the entirety of this urban lakeshore.
 Habitat improvements would specifically target multiple turtle species and native plant species beneficial to pollinators.